1. AI Systems We Use

 - Audio is uploaded to MicHelper servers

-- Audio is sent to OpenAI Whisper API via encrypted connection (TLS 1.2+)
+- Audio is sent to OpenRouter for transcription via encrypted connection (TLS 1.2+)

-- Transcript is returned and stored encrypted (AES-256-GCM)
+- Transcript is returned and stored on MicHelper servers (encrypted at rest with AES-256-GCM)

 - Original audio file is permanently deleted immediately after successful transcription

-- Transcript is sent to GPT API for analysis (encrypted in transit)
+- Transcript chunks are sent to OpenRouter for per-chunk analysis

 2.3 Encryption

-All data sent to AI APIs is encrypted in transit using TLS 1.2 or higher.
-Stored transcripts are encrypted at rest using AES-256-GCM field-level encryption.
+All data sent to OpenRouter and approved AI inference providers is encrypted in transit using TLS 1.2 or higher.

 3. AI Limitations & Disclaimers